 A style culminating from years of trade and cultural exchange between the East and the West, Chinoiserie is equally admired for its historical significance as it is for its beauty.
-When we think about Chinoiserie, we might be reminded of silky draped clothing or of homeware bearing illustrations of pagodas and dragons, which are all fair associations.
-Popular culture reinstates these characteristics in a variety of ways:
+We might associate Chinoiserie with illustrations of pagodas and dragons or loose clothing made of silk, which is fair given how popular culture reinstates these characteristics in a variety of ways:

 Chinoiserie refers to to the European imitation of East Asian artistic traditions and is a derivative of the Rococo style, that was popularized during the 17th and 18th century.
-Rococo focused on exceptional ornamentalism and theatricalism and included maximalist home design and home decor, often characterized by dramatic curvatures and gold gilding.
-Given these features, it comes as no surprise that it was the most popular style among the monarchs, most notably Louis XV of France.
+Ornamentalism and theatricalism, often characterized by dramatic curvatures and gold gilding , was central to the Rococo style and Chinoiserie retained many of these qualities.
+Given these features, it comes as no surprise that Rococo and later, Chinoiserie was the most popular style among the monarchs, most notably Louis XV of France.

-When trade between China and European countries became more common, there was increased interest in learning more about the culture and the artistic practices for those regions, most notable among them the making of the Chinese porcelain hard paste.
-This curiosity gave rise to a separate area of study, Orientalism, which inspired European craftsmen and artists to start combining the cultural themes of the Far East with trends that were already popular in Europe, which at the time was the Rococo style.
-While Chinoiserie retained the emphasis on lavishness that was characteristic of Rococo, it began to display themes that were distinctly oriental.
-Thus, the most popular subject themes of Chinoiserie art are nature scenes, pagodas or animals and mythical creatures relating to the cultures of the Far East, such as dragons.
+When trade between China and European countries became more common, there was increased interest in learning more about the artistic practices of those regions, such as the production process of Chinese porcelain hard paste.
+This curiosity gave rise to a separate area of study, Orientalism, which inspired European craftsmen and artists to start combining Eastern cultural themes with the popular Western style at the time, the Rococo.
+The resulting style was Chinoiserie, and while it retained the emphasis on grandiosity, characteristic of Rococo, it displayed it with distinctly oriental themes.
+Thus, the most popular subject themes of Chinoiserie are nature scenes, pagodas or animals and mythical creatures relating to the cultures of the Far East, such as dragons.

-In this manner Chinoiserie came to be characterized by exuberant decoration, asymmetry, a focus on materials and stylized nature and subject matter that are tailored towards pleasure.
-This is one of the many reasons that high end leisure ware such as decadent silk robes employ Chinoiserie qualities; the style itself stands for luxurious leisure!
+Chinoiserie came to be characterized by exuberant decoration, asymmetry, and stylized subject matter tailored towards pleasure.
+This is one of the many reasons that high end leisure ware such as decadent silk robes employ Chinoiserie qualities!

 Modern Chinoiserie: Chic and Smooth

-Chinoiserie also has a strong association with luxury, no doubt due to the serene subject themes that evoke feelings of tranquility and the delicate ways in which they are portrayed.
-Needles to say Chinoiserie furniture and home decor are the perfect accessory to a room that is already used for leisure, such as drawing rooms and bedrooms.
+Chinoiserie also has a strong association with luxury, undoubtedly because of its tranquil subject themes and the decadent portrayal of them.
+Needles to say Chinoiserie furniture and home decor are perfect accessories to a room that is already used for leisure, such as drawing rooms and bedrooms.

-Try out the style by browsing our Chinoiserie collection (the dragon below is the link) if you haven’t already or share a memento about your favorite Chinoiserie piece in the comments below!
+Try out the style by browsing our Chinoiserie collection (the dragon below is the link) if you haven’t already and share a memento about your favorite Chinoiserie piece in the comments below!